 Edgefield

 Winter at the Black Rabbit Bar & Restaurant at Edgefield is everything you dream of – cozy, warm, full of creative cocktails, delicious comfort food and extravagant-yet-homey desserts.
-We sat down with Executive Chef Jaime Shultz and Executive Pastry Chef Chuck Dugo to taste and talk.
-Black Rabbit Executive Chef Jaime Shultz After a stint…
+We sat down with Executive Chef Jaime Shultz and Pastry Chef Chuck Dugo to taste and talk.
+Black Rabbit Executive Chef Jaime Shultz After a stint at the…

 Read MoreEerie Edible Edgefield